Cloud0310/cloudflare-ddns-NetworkManager-script/README.md

     Copy the `ddns-py` script to the NetworkManager dispatcher directory.
 It's good practice to name it in a way that controls execution order, for example, `99-cf-ddns`.

     ```bash
-    sudo cp ddns-py /etc/NetworkManager/dispatcher.d/99-cf-ddns
+    sudo cp ddns.py /etc/NetworkManager/dispatcher.d/99-cf-ddns
     ```

     > [!note]
     > The script must have execute permissions to be run by NetworkManager.

 1.  **Create the Configuration Directory**